twilson63/communityxzy-contract/README.md

 `{ state }`

 ### Unlock
-Unlock all locked balances that are over the *lockLength* set while locking.
+Unlock all locked balances that are over the *end* set while locking.

 #### Returns:
 `{ state }`

-### LockedBalance
+### VaultBalance
-Check the current balance of an account.
+Check the current locked balance of an account.

 #### Optional:
 - **target**: To whom check the balance.
 If not provided, caller is used.